gugli28/LocalEPaper/README.md

   * execute `pip.main(['install', 'bs4'])`
   * execute `pip.main(['install', 'PyPDF2'])`
   * I have attached a sample of execution in Qpython.
 However I have changed the code for setting up conditional cron in Ubuntu.
   * I have added much more libraries untill now( 5th May 2018).
-The very version was focused on Qpython.
-Now its totally dekstop mode script( I mean it has librabries than can be installed in Linux systems conveniently)
+The very first commit was focused on Qpython.
+Now its totally dekstop-mode script( I mean it has librabries than can be installed in Linux systems conveniently)

 ## RUN
   * change the config file
-  * import the libraries mentioned in the `import_lib.py`
   * add `to` id `from` id
   * run `python Dainik_e_paper.py` ( this runs both the file `Dainik_e_paper.py` and `hindustan.py` )

+## DEPENDENCIES
+  * pyvirtualdisplay
+  * BeautifulSoup
+  * urllib2
+  * selenium
+  * tqdm
+  * math
+  * PyPDF2
+  * requests
+  * smtplib, email
+  * wget
+  * TorFirefox
+  * multiprocessing
+  * watchdog

 ## ERROR and References
   * you might have to turn on "Allow less secure apps for your emailid"